 Minis come in sizes ranging from 18″ to 23″ and are generally dual-wielded and used to do weaves and other poi-style or fan-style moves.
 You can also perform lots of sophisticated isolations with one or two minis.

 Check out our Tutorials page for some great Multiple Hooping tutorial videos to help you progress with minis and double hooping!

 Fire Hoop Sizing

-If this hoop will be mainly for fire hooping, it’s good to select a hoop size that is closest to the size of the hoop that you’re most comfortable with/your regular hoop size.
+If this hoop will be mainly for fire hooping, it’s good to select a hoop size that is closest to (but maybe a little smaller than) the size of the hoop that you’re most comfortable with.

-The Fire Wicks will add about 5 inches to each end of the hoop, for a total of 10 inches added to the clearance of your hoop.
-Your regular sized hoop or a hoop sized slightly smaller is a good option for choosing a size.
+Fire Wicks will add about 5 inches to each end past the tubing, for a total of 10 inches added to the clearance of your hoop.
+Your regular sized hoop or a hoop sized slightly smaller is a good option for choosing a Fire Hoop size.

 Hoop tubing with no grip added (like sandpaper, grip tape, or hoop wax) is very slick and can be difficult to keep up, even for an experienced hooper.
 Don’t be discouraged though!
 Adding grip along the inner ring of the hoop is the first place to start, but you can also add grip to the outside of your hoop to get a fuller contact.